Which Type of Allergy Medication Is Right for You?

 We’re here to make it easier for you to find the best allergy treatment (or combination) that works for you.
 Here are the differences among several types of allergy treatments, including prescription and OTC allergy medicines, how they work, and what issues they alleviate.

-Antihistamines work by targeting and blocking histamine, which is the chemical substance your body releases when exposed to an allergen, such as pollen or pet dander.
-Antihistamine treatments can take the form of pills, liquid, nasal spray, or eye drops.
-Once antihistamine medications are in your bloodstream, they can quickly reduce symptoms caused by allergens and prevent the release of histamines in the first place.
+Antihistamines are a type of allergy medicine that help treat allergies by targeting and blocking histamine, which is the chemical substance your body releases when exposed to an allergen, such as pollen or pet dander.
+Most people use an antihistamine for basic allergies and all-day relief.
+In fact, your child’s pediatrician may even recommend an antihistamine for your child’s rash.
+Allergy medicines like antihistamine treatments can take the form of pills, liquid, nasal spray, or eye drops.
+Once antihistamine medications are in your bloodstream, they can quickly reduce other symptoms caused by allergens and prevent the release of histamines in the first place.

 Symptoms Treated by Antihistamines

 - Itchy eyes

 - Benadryl (Diphenhydramine, can cause drowsiness)